 The owner of a holiday let is not considered a landlord in Law.

 Holiday letting is classed as a business by HMRC.
-The mortgages are designed for properties that will be let on a seasonal and temporary basis to customers.
+The mortgages are designed for properties that will be let on a seasonal and temporary basis to guests.
 The income from a holiday let property will fluctuate, according to seasonal variations.
 Therefore, in most cases, affordability for a buy to holiday let mortgage, is assessed against the low, medium and high season accommodation rates for a given area, before a ratio is applied.